malston/logsearch-docs/docs/instructions.md

     $ ./bin/add-route
     $ ./bin/provision_cf    # install the latest cf-release

 Make sure you have properly targeted your existing BOSH director.
-Then you can upload the latest logsearch release.
+Then you can create and upload a dev release.

     $ mkdir -p ~/workspace/boshreleases/
     $ cd ~/workspace/boshreleases/